United Conservative Party: Energy and environment

 The UCP plans to achieve carbon neutrality by 2050 by prioritizing clean energy production, optimization of Alberta's large oil and gas sector, and carbon capture technology over making large cuts to carbon production and emissions.

+Health Care

+In 2025 Danielle Smith, the UPC Premier of Alberta, announced that Alberta Health Services would be split into four separate ministries, each with its own minister: Primary and Preventative Health Services, Hospital and Surgical Health Services, Mental Health and Addiction, and Assisted Living and Social Services, "congruent with the Government of Alberta’s plans to have more specialized agencies oversee the various pillars of healthcare."